5 Books to Inspire and Prepare You to Study Abroad

 This book looks at Eva Hoffman’s personal experience as an emigre who deals with the loss of her past identity while faced with crafting a new one for a new land, culture, and language.

-While at times sad, this book provides an excellent look at experiencing a culture different than your own and adapting.
+While at times sad, this book is an excellent look at experiencing other cultures and adapting to fit in.
 Though you might not always feel comfortable, settling in is possible given time.
-This book will help foster an understanding of otherhood and kindness for others as well as exploring how this change can help you grow.
+This book will help foster an understanding of otherhood and kindness as well as exploring how this change can help you grow.

 On the Road by Jack Kerouac

-This classic text follows Sal as he leaves New York and heads west traveling.
+This classic text follows Sal as he leaves New York and travels west.
 The main character is relatable to all hopeful travelers as he follows his desire to see the world and learn from it.
-Throughout the story, Sal grows as a person through his experiences—becoming stronger and more confident.
+Throughout the story, Sal grows through his experiences, becoming stronger and more confident.
 A hopefully relatable experience for others venturing abroad.

-We hope these books will keep your travel bug alive while all our lives are paused for the time being.
-Although travel is restricted in the short-term, now is the perfect time to make plans for the future – and while you’re making those plans, know that SAF is here to help.
+We hope these books will feed your travel bug.
+It’s always the perfect time to make plans for the future – and while you’re making those plans, know that SAF is here to help.